mpkocher/pydantic-cli/README.md

 # Limitations

-- **Positional Arguments are not supported** (See more info the next subsection)
+- **Positional Arguments are not supported** (See more info in the next subsection)
-- Pydantic BaseSettings to set values from `dotenv` or ENV variables is **not supported**.
+- Using Pydantic BaseSettings to set values from `dotenv` or ENV variables is **not supported**.
 Loading `dotenv` or similar in Pydantic overlapped and competed too much with the "preset" JSON loading model in `pydantic-cli`.
 - [Pydantic has a perhaps counterintuitive model that sets default values based on the Type signature](https://pydantic-docs.helpmanual.io/usage/models/#required-optional-fields).
 For `Optional[T]` with NO default assign, a default of `None` is assigned.
-This can sometimes yield suprising commandline args generated from the Pydantic data model.
+This can sometimes yield surprising commandline args generated from the Pydantic data model.
-- Currently **only support "simple" types** (e.g., floats, ints, strings, boolean) and limited support for fields defined as `List[T]` or `Set[T]`.
+- Currently **only support "simple" types** (e.g., floats, ints, strings, boolean) and limited support for fields defined as `List[T]`, `Set[T]` and simple `Enum`s.
 There is **no support** for nested models.
-- Leverages [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) underneath the hood and argparse is a bit thorny of an API to build on top of.
+- Leverages [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) underneath the hood (argparse is a bit thorny of an API to build on top of).

 ## Why are Positional Arguments not supported?